Menu

 Read more

-Kenna Markle (she/her) is the Counseling Program Coordinator for Little Earth Residents Association in Minneapolis, MN.
-In her position, she provides services and support to the Indigenous community, tends to the Apothecary, and plans wellness events.
-She received her B.S. in Public Health from Minnesota State University, Mankato in the Spring of '24 and additionally received her certification as a Health Education Specialist.
-In her free time, Kenna likes to workout, spend time with her friends, and take care of her leopard gecko!
+Kenna Markle (she/her) is a Health Educator for Minnesota Community Care, a health clinic in St. Paul, MN.
+In her position, she provides education to patients and community members regarding family planning services, such as birth control methods, STI testing and treatment, and outreach.
+She received her B.S. in Public Health from Minnesota State University, Mankato in the spring of '24 and additionally received her certification as a Health Education Specialist.
+In her free time, Kenna likes to read, workout, and try new coffee spots!

 Luke Ewald